 The ingredients are what give this sweet martini its name.
 Grey Goose and Chambord are products of France.

 - How to Serve: Gently place a raspberry hallow opening side up on top of the foam.
 The raspberry will float and stay in place as long as no liquid gets into the top opening of the raspberry.
-Or garnish with a pick of raspberries and lay across the top of the French Martini.
+Or garnish with a pick of raspberries.

 All that shaking creates an ice-cold cocktail with a thick silky foam top.